Dear Dr. Aesha,

 But I think you intuitively knew that before you asked me, right sis?
 So let’s talk about how and why you got here in the first place.
 There are 3 mistakes you’ve made with this guy and I want to help you so you can stop wasting your time with guys like this and attract a man who will commit to you.

-First, you made one of the most common mistakes most sisters make when they’re dating a guy who turns out to be emotionally unavailable like this brotha you’re dealing with.
+You made one of the most common mistakes most sisters make when they’re dating a guy who turns out to be emotionally unavailable like this brotha you’re dealing with.

 Yes, he pursued you in the beginning and made you feel amazing by showering you with gifts, attention and affection.
 But then the breakdown came when he got scared because you starting having real talk about his life and your place in it.